spcmarine/CV/README.md

 ## Dan Gibson

 Having started my career in social work management, I built critical skills in leadership, problem solving, communication and risk management.
 Since then, my motivations have pivoted to tech where I can apply these skills and also fulfil my passion for software.
 I have always been interested about how things work and the scope for innovation in software development.
-Technology is central to all of our lives and I have been keen apply my skills and knowledge in a new sector.
+Technology is central to each of our lives, and I have been keen to apply my skills and knowledge in a new sector.

 I am eager to leverage my transferable skills in communication, empathy, and project management to build innovative software products that positively impact lives.